| Title: | Integrated Retrieval and Analysis of 'PubMed', 'NIH', and 'NLM' Literature Data |

 if (interactive()) { # Convert a single PMID to PMC ID result <- pmid_to_pmc("12345678") # Convert multiple PMIDs pmids <- c("12345678", "23456789", "34567890") result <- pmid_to_pmc(pmids, batch_size = 10, sleep = 1) }if (interactive()) { # Convert a single PMID to PMC ID result <- pmid_to_pmc("12345678") # Convert multiple PMIDs pmids <- c("12345678", "23456789", "34567890") result <- pmid_to_pmc(pmids, batch_size = 10, sleep = 1) }

-(window = 0) or within window sentences of each other, using the
+(window = 0) or within window sentences of each other, using

-Co-occurrence is computed within each pmid/tiab passage: title
+Co-occurrence is computed within each pmid/tiab passage; title

-pubtator_cooccurrence( mapped, window = 0L, by = c("type", "entity"), evidence = FALSE )pubtator_cooccurrence( mapped, window = 0L, by = c("type", "entity"), evidence = FALSE )
+pubtator_cooccurrence(x, window = 0L, by = c("type", "entity"))pubtator_cooccurrence(x, window = 0L, by = c("type", "entity"))

 window |